adudu21isme/modified-roblox-playermodules/README.md

 - Removed some useless functions of default PlayerModule
 - Default PlayerModule tends to use some deprecated methods so this uses the latest non-deprecated methods mostly as of writing this
 - AvatarGestures is not supported since this was originally designed for R6
-- MouseDeltaSensitivity will apply on most platforms
+> [!TIP]
-- Adding Collection Tag "ExcludeFromCamera" to any Model/such will allow the camera to go fully through it.
+> Adding Collection Tag "ExcludeFromCamera" to any Model/such will allow the camera to go fully through it.
 Popper has been improved for such.

+> [!NOTE]
+> [MouseDeltaSensitivity](https://create.roblox.com/docs/reference/engine/classes/UserInputService#MouseDeltaSensitivity) will apply on most platforms, not only computer.

 #### R6 Shiftlock:
 - ButtonX on console will trigger MouseLock